ahmed-AEK/Simple_Dynamic_Simulator/docs/technical_specs.md

 ![GUI Sketch](UI_sketch.png)

-## User Interaction with pallete
+## User Interaction with palette

-pallete shows the nodes read from multiple libraries, there should be a way to add new libraries.
+palette shows the nodes read from multiple libraries, there should be a way to add new libraries.

-user can drag nodes from the pallete to the main scene, this will add the node of that type to the scene.
+user can drag nodes from the palette to the main scene, this will add the node of that type to the scene.

 ## User Interaction with the properties